 Some may take little planning and while others can be done on the fly.
 So without much further ado, here are 10 of my favorite ways to save money the next time you travel to Costa Rica without having to sacrifice the quality of your vacation.

-Ways to Save Money on a Vacation To Costa Rica
+10 Ways to Save Money on a Costa Rica Vacation

 1. Fly to Costa Rica with Budget Airlines!